Moloye/Discussion-repo/README.md

 GET     sellingPrice, costPrice

  sellingPrice = Buying_Price+ VAT
- difference_amount = sellingPrice - costPrice
+ VAT = sellingPrice - costPrice

-IF sellingPrice < costPrice THEN
+IF sellingPrice <= costPrice THEN
     PRINT("Loss was made")
 ELSE
-   IF sellingPrice > costPrice THEN
+   IF sellingPrice => costPrice THEN

-     PRINT("different_amount")
+     PRINT("You gain VAT")

 ENDIF
 ENDIF